corenominal/iewp-crunchstats/README.md

 # WP CrunchStats

 A crunchy statistics plugin for WordPress.
-There is nothing here at the moment, come back soon.
+This plugin is under development and I would not advise anyone to use it in its current state.